masa0221/hugo-theme-geppaku/README.md

 =============================
 Geppaku is bluish white theme for [Hugo](http://gohugo.io/).

+Note that it is not in the "Seppuku".
+I'm not Samurai.

+Please check [http://2626.info/](http://2626.info/), if you are interested in this theme.

 ## Screenshot
 ### Index page
 ![list](./images/list.png)

 ### Post page
 ![post](./images/screenshot.png)

 ## Installation